 What’s more, if you need assistance with any aspect – from completing the documents to a query about deductions – the company has a comprehensive support feature.

-It does take a little time to get used to how the information is ordered, but you’ll find all the information that you might need in the support section.
+It takes time to get used to how the information is ordered, but you’ll find all the information that you might need in the support section.
 Should you need further assistance, you can contact the company’s help desk.

 What If My Situation is Unique?

 If you have rental income or are self-employed, for example, you’ll want to make that clear in the interview.
 It will mean that the free plan won’t work for you, so be prepared to fork over the cash for a slightly more expensive one.